davidmoreno/rtpmidid/README.md

 [tivoization](https://en.wikipedia.org/wiki/Tivoization) clause of the GPLv3).

 If you think the license does not fit your use case, please contact me at dmoreno@coralbits.com for alternative licensing options.
+I'm a freelancer looking for new projects.